Czechoslovak Legion: Capture of Imperial gold reserve

 During the winter of 1918–1919, the Czechoslovak troops were redeployed from the front to guard the route of the Trans-Siberian Railway between Novonikolaevsk and Irkutsk from partisan attacks.
 Alongside other legions formed from Polish, Romanian and Yugoslav POWs in Siberia, the Czechoslovaks defended the Kolchak government's only supply route for the duration of 1919.

+Betrayal of the White Russians

 During the summer and autumn of 1919, Kolchak's armies were in a steady retreat from the Red Eastern Army Group.
 On 14 November, the Reds took Omsk, Kolchak's capital, initiating a desperate eastward flight by the White army and refugees along the Trans-Siberian Railway.
-In the following weeks, the Whites' rear was further disorganized by widespread outbreaks of uprisings and partisan activity.
+In the following weeks, the Whites' rear was further disorganised by widespread outbreaks of uprisings and partisan activity.
 The homesick legionaries, who simply wanted to leave Siberia without incurring any more casualties than necessary, declared their neutrality amid the unrest and did nothing to suppress the rebellions.

 Meanwhile, Kolchak's trains, which included the gold bullion captured from Kazan, were stranded along the railway near Nizhneudinsk.
-After his bodyguard deserted him there, the legionaries were ordered by Allied representatives in Siberia to safely escort the admiral to Vladivostok.
-This plan was resisted by insurgents along the Czechoslovaks' route, and as a result the legionaries, after consulting their commanders, Generals Janin and Jan Syrový, made the controversial decision to turn Kolchak over to the Political Center, a government formed by Socialists-Revolutionaries in Irkutsk.
-On 7 February 1920, the legionaries had signed an armistice with the Fifth Red Army at Kutin, whereby the latter allowed the Czechoslovaks unmolested passage to Vladivostok.
-In exchange, the legionaries agreed to not try to rescue Kolchak and to leave the remaining gold bullion with the authorities in Irkutsk.
+After his bodyguard deserted him there, the legionaries were ordered by Allied representatives in Siberia to convey him to the British military mission in Irkutsk.
+This plan was resisted by insurgents along the Czechoslovaks' route, and as a result the legionaries, after consulting their commanders, Generals Janin and Jan Syrový, made the controversial decision to turn Kolchak over to the Political Centre, a government formed by Socialists-Revolutionaries in Irkutsk.

+On 7 February 1920, the legionaries had signed an armistice with the Fifth Red Army at Kutin, whereby the latter allowed the Czechoslovaks unimpeded passage to Vladivostok.
+In exchange, the legionaries agreed not to try to rescue Kolchak, and to leave the remaining gold bullion with the authorities in Irkutsk.
 Earlier that day, Kolchak had been executed by a Cheka firing squad to prevent his rescue by a small White army then on the outskirts of the city.

-Betrayal of the White Russians

-Aleksandr Kolchak, the leader of the Siberian Army and a great asset to the White Army in the Russian Civil War, was then promised safe passage by the Czechoslovaks to the British military mission in Irkutsk.
-Early in 1920 in Irkutsk, in return for safe transit eastward for Czechoslovak trains, Jan Syrový agreed to hand over Kolchak to the representatives of the Red Political Centre, who executed him on 7 February 1920 by a firing squad.
 His body was dumped under the ice of the frozen Angara River and never recovered.

 When the White Army learned about the execution, its remaining leadership decided to withdraw farther east.
 The Great Siberian Ice March followed.
 The Red Army did not enter Irkutsk until 7 March, and only then was the news of Kolchak's death officially released.
-Because of this, and also because of an attempted rebellion against the Whites, organized by Radola Gajda in Vladivostok on 17 November 1919, the Whites accused the Czechoslovaks of treason, but were too weak to act against them.
+Because of this, and also because of an attempted rebellion against the Whites, organised by Radola Gajda in Vladivostok on 17 November 1919, the Whites accused the Czechoslovaks of treason, but were too weak to act against them.